miguelcobain/ember-yeti-table/tests/dummy/app/pods/docs/sorting/template.md

 Note that updating the `@sort` argument will also update the sorting of the table.

 If you update an object's property which the table is sorted on, the table sorting will update accordingly.
-This behaviour cant be turned off with `@ignoreDataChanges={{true}}`
+This behaviour can be turned off with `@ignoreDataChanges={{true}}`.

 {{#docs-demo as |demo|}}
   {{#demo.example name="sorting-sort-property.hbs"}}